AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/detailed_walkthrough.rst.txt

 Training
 *****************

-If you have a dataset of reasonably sized images with semantic labels, you're all set !
+If you have a dataset of reasonably sized images (see cropping above) with semantic labels, you're all set to proceed!
-First of all, load your data by inputting the paths to images and labels, as well as where you want the results to be saved.
+First, load your data by inputting the paths to images and labels, as well as where you want the results to be saved.

-There are a few more options on this tab :
+There are a few more options on this tab:

-* Save as zip : simply copies the results in a zip archive for easier transfer

-* Transfer weights : you can start the model with our pre-trained weights if your dataset comes from cleared brain tissue image by mesoSPIM as well.
-If you have your own weights for the provided models, you can also choose to load them by checking the related option; simply make sure they are compatible with the model.
+* Transfer weights : you can start the model with our pre-trained weights if your dataset comes from cleared brain tissue imaged by a mesoSPIM (or other lightsheet).
+If you have your own weights for the provided models, you can also choose to load them by checking the related option; simply make sure they are compatible with the model you selected.

   To import your own model, see : :ref:`custom_model_guide`, please note this is still a WIP.

 * Validation proportion : the percentage is listed is how many images will be used for training versus validation.
   Validation can work with as little as one image, however performance will greatly improve the more images there are.
-  Use 90% only if you have a very small dataset (less than 5 images)
+  Use 90% only if you have a very small dataset (less than 5 images).

+* Save as zip : simply copies the results in a zip archive for easier transfer.

-With this, we can switch to the next tab : data augmentation.
+Now, we can switch to the next tab : data augmentation.

 If you have cropped cubic images with a power of two as the edge length, you do not need to extract patches, your images are usable as is.